letsencrypt/cp-cps/CPS.md

 Subscribers are obligated to take reasonable measures to protect their Private Keys from unauthorized use or disclosure (which constitutes compromise).
 Subscribers must discontinue use of any Private Keys that are known or suspected to have been compromised.

-Certificates must be used in accordance with their intended purpose, which is outline in this CPS and the associated CP.
+Certificates must be used in accordance with their intended purpose, which is outlined in this CPS and the associated CP.
 Subscribers must cease use of certificates being used outside of their intended purpose.

 ### 4.5.2 Relying party public key and certificate usage